vlayer-xyz/vlayer/book/src/javascript/webproofs.md

 ### vlayer browser extension

 vlayer provides a browser extension which can be launched (once installed in user's browser) from vlayer SDK and used to generate a Web Proof of a 3rd party website.
+vlayer extension is compatible with Chrome and Brave browsers.

 We start by instantiating vlayer client.